lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - remote names
 - folder names
-- attributes
+- **Attributes**
 - interface structure
 - object relationships
 - default configuration
 - ownership
 - initialization
-- cleanup
+- **cleanup**

 without needing to compare a separate manually edited Studio hierarchy.

-> **Rule:** Lily runtime infrastructure belongs in source-controlled code, not hidden manual setup.
+> **Rule:** Lily **runtime infrastructure** belongs in source-controlled code, not hidden manual setup.

 ---

+## Performance and Scale

+Performance rules sit together because they describe how Lily controls repeated work, **CPU usage**, memory ownership, **cleanup**, scaling behavior, and Luau runtime limits without sacrificing correctness or readability.

 ### 32. Performance

-After correctness, ownership, and lifecycle are established, Lily should consider the cost of repeating the same work at scale.
+After correctness, ownership, and **lifecycle** are established, Lily should consider the cost of repeating the same work at scale.
 An operation that is insignificant during one-time setup can become expensive when it executes every frame, across large collections, or through many active systems at once.

 Performance work should focus first on repeated work rather than one-time setup work.